cdaringe/deep-pocket-discounts/.github/contributing.md

 ### configuration

-- in `packages/api`, there is a `.env.example` file.  you will want to create a `.env.<development|production>` file contingent on the environment you target.
+- in `packages/api`, there is a `.env.example` file.  you will want to create a `.env.<development|production>` file contingent on the environment you target.  a default `development` version has been provided for convenience.

 ## run

 - `yarn start` to start the ui & api

-edit freely.
+edit source freely and observe changes.

-alterantively, run `yarn start` in each desired project.  see each package for individual package instructions.
+alternatively, run `yarn start` in each desired project.  see each package for individual package instructions.

 ## develop